 The fair is sponsored by the University of Tennessee and many local companies and agencies.
 It is held at the UT Thompson Boling Arena during the first week of April.
 There are two divisions of competition - Junior Division for middle school students grades 6 - 8, and Senior Division for high school students grades 9 - 12.

-SASEF is an official, affiliated regional fair of the International Science and Engineering Fair, and the top two Senior Division students win an expense paid trip to compete in ISEF In Phoenix, AZ in May 2013.
+SASEF is an official, affiliated regional fair of the International Science and Engineering Fair, and the top two Senior Division students win an expense paid trip to compete in ISEF In Los Angeles, CA in May, 2014.

 Yes, you can "double dip"!